bareos/bareos/manuals/en/developers/netprotocol.md

 General
 -------

-This document describes the TCP/IP protocol used by Bacula to communicate between the various daemons and services.
+This document describes the TCP/IP protocol used by Bareos to communicate between the various daemons and services.
 The definitive definition of the protocol can be found in src/lib/bsock.h, src/lib/bnet.c and src/lib/bnet\_server.c.

-Bacula’s network protocol is basically a “packet oriented” protocol built on a standard TCP/IP streams.
+Bareos’s network protocol is basically a “packet oriented” protocol built on a standard TCP/IP streams.
 At the lowest level all packet transfers are done with read() and write() requests on system sockets.
 Pipes are not used as they are considered unreliable for large serial